-The directors confirm that they have regularly engaged with all key stakeholders of the Company, as well as confirm that they have treated all key stakeholders fairly in their activities, to ensure that there has been appropriate use of knowledge and expertise when making business decisions around the long-term strategy of the Company and its activities during the year.
+The directors confirm that there has been regularly engagement with all key stakeholders of the Company, as well as confirm that they have treated all key stakeholders fairly in their activities, to ensure that there has been appropriate use of knowledge and expertise when making business decisions around the long-term strategy of the Company and its activities during the year.
+For example key Lloyds Banking Group business and functional service providers are represented and provide expert advice at Board meetings of the Company; holders of the Company's notes receive regular information in relation to cash flows due; and customers of the Company receive contact, engagement and support consistent with that provided to other customers of the wider group.

-Customers
+Customers and clients

-The directors have ensured that the Company, as part of LBG, continues to work towards LBG's strategy for treating all customers fairly.
-To ensure the directors truly understand the needs of their customers, every opportunity has been taken to consider direct customer feedback and related management information as part of the directors' strategic decision making process.
-The directors have worked to ensure the business of the Company is undertaken in line with the objectives of LBG's annually agreed customer plans, with the directors regularly reviewing customer complaints to understand areas where improvements can be made.
-LBG regularly benchmarks amongst its customers the performance of itself and its subsidiaries, including the Company, and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.
+The directors have ensured that the Company, as part of the Group, continues to work towards the Group's strategy for treating all customers fairly.
+To ensure the directors truly understand the needs of their customers, every opportunity has been taken to consider direct customer feedback and related management information as part of the directors' strategic decision-making process.
+The directors have worked to ensure the business of the Company is undertaken in line with the objectives of Lloyds Banking Group, with the directors regularly reviewing customer complaints to understand areas where improvements can be made.
+Lloyds Banking Group regularly benchmarks amongst its customers the performance of itself and its subsidiaries, including the Company, and uses this insight along with a range of internal and external research to ensure ongoing improvement in customer experience.